sourc3array/genAudio_808TK_SFZ/README.md

     https://www.wavealchemy.co.uk/product/808-tape/

-2. Open the 'genAudio_808TapeKit' folder and populate the empty 'Samples' folder with the sample files located in the 'wa_808_tape' folder from *Wave Alchemy*.
+2. Open the 'genAudio_808TK_SFZ' folder and populate the empty 'Samples' folder with the sample files located in the 'wa_808_tape' folder from *Wave Alchemy*.

 3. Load the instrument file 'genAudio_808TK.sfz' into your SFZ plug-in or stand-alone player.

 ## 808TK Overview

-The **808TK** features sixteen (16) individual sound pads optimized for use with 4x4 drum pad controllers and finger drumming:
+The **808TK** features fifty-three (53) 24-bit drum samples layered over sixteen (16) individual sound pads.
+The sound bank has been curated for optimal use with 4x4 drum pad controllers and finger drumming:

   - **DRUMS**: Kick (Sub), Kick, Low Tom and High Tom
   - **SNARES**: Snare, Snare (Alt), Rim and Clap